 13. Chétsa Kharbu

 14. Nyachen Lishu Taring.
 A king and queen found a beautiful young girl in a forest.
 They named her Takza Liwer.
 Some time later, through the performance of ritual, she transformed herself into a man.
-However, she was still female when she wrote the root text for the Lineage of the Three Renowned Cycles of Dzogchen in the 8th century.
+However, she was still female when she wrote the root text for The Three-fold Cycle of Dzogchen Proclamations in the 8th century.
 As a male, he became heir to the kingdom and was called Nyachen Lishu Taring.

 15. Dé Bön Gyimtsa Machung